PHLAK/Soxy/README.md

     ssh-copy-id user@example.com

-You can now start the SOCKS proxy connectsion with the following command:
+You can now start the SOCKS proxy connection with the following command:

     soxy start